GM recalling nearly 69K Bolt electric cars due to fire risk

 DETROIT (AP) — General Motors is recalling nearly 69,000 Chevrolet Bolt electric cars worldwide because the batteries have caught fire in five of them.

-The company says it doesn't know yet what's causing the fires, but engineers are working around the clock to figure it out.
-Two people have suffered smoke inhalation due to the blazes.
+The company said Friday that it doesn't know yet what's causing the fires, but engineers are working to figure it out.
+Two people have suffered smoke inhalation due to the fires and a house was set ablaze.

+U.S. safety regulators said the cars should be parked outdoors until the recall repairs have been made.

-Bolt Executive Chief Engineer Jesse Ortega says dealers will install software that limits charging to 90% of the battery's capacity until a permanent fix is developed.
+Until a permanent fix is developed, dealers will install software that limits charging to 90% of the battery's capacity, Bolt Executive Chief Engineer Jesse Ortega said.

 The recall covers Bolts from the 2017 through 2019 model years, including nearly 51,000 in the U.S.

-It comes one month after the U.S. National Highway Traffic Safety Administration announced that it was investigating.
+It comes one month after the U.S. National Highway Traffic Safety Administration announced that it was investigating the fires.
 The agency said in documents filed last month that the fires began under the rear seat while the cars were parked and unattended.

 “We have no confirmed incidents from vehicles with cells not produced at this factory or a lower state of charge,” Ortega said.